Sally Davies (artist): New Yorkers

+In 2021 Davies released a book of photographs entitled “New Yorkers.”

-New Yorkers presents 72 intimate portraits of people in their apartments – along with their testimonies and tales and their observations on what it means to be a New Yorker.
-It captures a glimpse of New York’s alternative scene before its actors are washed away on a wave of gentrification.
+New Yorkers presents 72 portraits of people in their apartments.
 A cast of drag queens, store owners, doctors, dog walkers, psychics, cab drivers, writers, artists, tattoo artists, gallery owners, photographers, designers, dancers, and musicians (including such legendary New Yorkers as Laurie Anderson, Danny Fields, and William Ivey Long) reveal the diversity, creativity, and humanity at the heart of New York City.

 McDonald's Happy Meal Project

 After betting with a restaurateur friend that McDonald's food did not spoil, rot, or go mouldy, Sally Davies purchased a Happy Meal from McDonald's and began photographing the food item daily, storing it on her kitchen counter.
 This commenced the "McDonald's Happy Meal Project".
-The project began on April 10, 2010 and went viral about three months later.
+The project began on April 10, 2010.
 The project demonstrated that the Happy Meal looked the same as it did when it was purchased months and years later.
 On August 19, 2018 the Happy Meal Project reached it 3051st day.
 It continues to be documented by Sally Davies.

 In the media

-Davies' paintings have been featured on: